-- Incoming and returning students seeking financial aid must complete the Financial Aid Application on Populi each semester.
-This application must be submitted by the specified due date or the student will not be considered for Financial Aid that semester. - Financial assistance is limited to those students seeking the Master of Divinity degree, therefore students who are taking classes toward a certificate or auditing courses will not receive financial aid. - Scholarship recipients must maintain full-time enrollment status (5-6 hours/semester) in order to maintain their financial aid. - Financial aid is awarded for only thirty (30) hours in any given academic year.
-Full financial responsibility for any hours taken over thirty belongs to the student. - Financial aid is available for no more than the total number of hours (75) in the M.Div. program.
-Financial aid is not provided for any course that must be re-taken due to a failing grade or which was dropped by the student after the designated "last day to drop."
-Full financial responsibility for repeated courses and for courses taken beyond the required number of hours belongs to the student. - Financial assistance is not available to students on academic probation (below a 2.5 GPA). - Students are expected to pay tuition invoices when they are due.
-Communication with the Seminary is essential if there is a problem in paying bills, and a payment plan can be set up. - If a student sets up a payment plan and then does not follow through with it, the Financial Aid Committee will determine whether or not the student can continue classes. - Students will not be allowed to begin their next term of study, have transcripts or other information released, or receive their diploma if they have an overdue invoice owed to the Seminary. - Students who receive employer provided financial assistance must arrange a reimbursement plan directly with the employer.
-Tuition invoices will still be due on the specified date. - If a student's financial status changes significantly during the academic year, the student must be in communication with the Seminary about their status and may re-apply for financial aid. - Financial aid is not guaranteed for tutorials.
-Students seeking financial aid for tutorial courses outside of the regular fall/spring semester schedule must contact Abby Sizemore, Director of Admissions, at least 30 days prior to the proposed start date of the course.
+- Incoming students seeking financial aid must complete the Financial Aid Application on Populi prior to initial enrollment.
+Returning students seeking aid must complete the full application on Populi prior to the beginning of each academic year and complete a renewal form prior to the spring semester.
+The application or renewal form must be submitted by the specified due date, or the student will not be considered for financial aid that semester. - Financial assistance is limited to those students seeking the Master of Divinity degree, including those with a provisional status.
+Moreover, the tuition schedules for certificates and for auditing have built-in discounts.
+Therefore, students who are taking classes toward a certificate or auditing courses will not receive financial aid. - Scholarship recipients must maintain enrollment in, at minimum, six (6) hours per semester. - Financial aid is awarded for only thirty (30) hours in any given academic year.
+Full financial responsibility for any hours taken over thirty belongs to the student. - Financial aid is available for no more than the total number of hours (75) required for completion of the M.Div. program. - Continuation of financial assistance presumes that recipients maintain good academic standing.
+If a student is on academic probation (below a 2.5 GPA) or is not making satisfactory progress toward completion of the degree, the Financial Aid Committee may consider those factors when deciding whether to renew a student's financial aid. - Students are expected to pay tuition invoices when they are due.
+Communication with the seminary is essential if there is a problem in paying bills, in order to set up a payment plan. - If a student sets up a payment plan and then does not follow through with it, the Financial Aid Committee will determine whether or not the student can continue classes. - Students will not be allowed to begin their next term of study, have transcripts or other information released, or receive their diploma if they have an overdue invoice owed to the Seminary. - Students who receive employer provided financial assistance must arrange a reimbursement plan directly with the employer.
+Tuition invoices will still be due on the specified date. - If a student's financial status changes significantly during the academic year, the student must be in communication with the seminary about their status and may re-apply for financial aid. - Financial aid is not guaranteed for tutorials.
+Students seeking financial aid for tutorial courses outside of the regular fall/spring semester schedule must contact BSK's Registrar & Academic Coordinator at least 30 days prior to the proposed start date of the course.
 All financial aid decisions pertaining to tutorials must be approved by BSK's Financial Aid Committee. - See the academic policies surrounding incomplete courses and Academic Probation on how they can impact financial aid eligibility for students.